brandur/org/fragments/legacy-projects.md

 for somebody to merge pull requests, you're looking for an overseer who cares about the project on a deep level, and who strive continuously to help build a better future for it.
-Once other contributors realize that patches are now being rejected on the basis quality, it doesn't take long for things to start improving.
+Once other contributors realize that patches are now being rejected on the basis of quality, it doesn't take long for things to start improving.

 Finding this person is the first step; empowering them to do their job